venky916/DevTinder-Backend/HomeWork.md

 -Write a dummy auth middleware for admin
 -Write a dummy auth middleware for all user routes, except /user/login -Error Handling using app.use("/", (err, req, res, next) = {});

+# day4
+- Create a free cluster on MongoDB official website (Mongo Atlas)
+- Install mongoose library
+- Connect your application to the Database "Connection-url"/devTinder (NamasteNode)
+- Call the connectDB function and connect to database before starting application on 3000
+- Create a userSchema & user Model
+- Create POST /sigup API to add data to database
+- Push some documents using API calls from postman
+- Error Handling using try , catch

+# day5
+- JS object vs JSON (difference)
+- Add the express.json middleware to your app
+- Make your signup API dynamic to recive data from the end user
+- User.findOne with duplucate email ids, which object returned\
+- API- Get user by email
+- API - Feed API - GET /feed - get all the users from the database
+- API - Get user by ID

+- Create a delete user API
+- Difference between PATCH and PUT
+- API - Update a user
+- Explore the Mongoose Documention for Model methods
+- What are options in a Model.findOneAndUpdate method, explore more about it
+- API - Update the user with email ID

 '''